Introduction to graph theory and basic algorithms: Duality

 \NB Dual graph can contain loops and multi-edges (see figure~\ref{fig:duals}).

 \NB For isomorphic graphs dual graphs can be non-isomorphic (see figure~\ref{fig:duals} left).

 \NB Non-isomorphic graphs can have isomorphic dual graphs (see figure~\ref{fig:duals} right).\\

-Since the dual graph can be not simple, in this section we also consider 1-cycles (loops) and 2-cycles (from multi-edges) as simple-cycles.
-Also we consider the planar representations for not only simple graphs.
+We see that in the case then dual graph is not simple there are many non-trivial non-intuitive difficult things.
+In this case 1-cycles (loops) and 2-cycles (multi-edges) can be considered as simple-cycles and thus consider planar representations for not only simple graphs.

-\begin{lm} The dual graph $D(G)$ is always connected. \end{lm} \begin{proof} For any two vertices in $D(G)$ there exists curve starting from first point and ending in second point.
-The sequence of faces and edges traversed by this curve corresponds to the path between these two points. \end{proof}
+\begin{lm} Dual graph is connected. \end{lm} \begin{proof} For any two vertices in dual graph $D(G)$ there exists a curve started from the first point and ended in the second point that doesn't contain vertices of $G$.
+The sequence of faces and edges traversed by this curve corresponds to the path between these two points in $D(G)$. \end{proof}